driskell/log-courier/docs/log-carver/Configuration.md

 ## `network`

-The network configuration tells Log Carver where to store the logs, and also what transport and security to use.
+The network configuration tells Log Carver where to send the logs, and also what transport and security to use.

 ### `failure backoff`